We all know CTA buttons. Those little nuggets are responsible for conversions, customer engagement, and the collection of users’ data.

-While primary buttons come in bright color and can be instantly spotted, the muted CTAs usually come in the form of ghost buttons (with no background color).
+While primary buttons come in bright colors and can be instantly spotted, the muted CTAs usually come in the form of ghost buttons (with no background color).
 In this way, the designer emphasizes the primary action to take but also leaves the option of taking another one.

-Case: Confectionary products store
+Case: Confectionary Products Store

 Our client is a European-based company that sells confectionery products online.
 The company also has a blog that features recipes and best tips on using the products.

 Even though customers claimed the blog to be useful and signed up to receive alerts on new posts, they did not proceed to the posts list from the landing page.
 Instead, they found it in search results and that was the primary source of discovering the blog.

 The client wanted to fix that and asked us to make the blog more visible on the website.
 What we instantly thought of was adding the CTA button to the page.

 The page already had one large and converting “Top Picks” button.
 At first, we hesitated to place another one next to it but then decided to give it a try.

 We performed A/B testing to see which option would work better:

 - Both CTA buttons have bright colors.

 - The “Discover recipes” button has no background.